McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Change default colors {#theme-variant}

-**Hugo Relearn theme** let you choose between some predefined color scheme variants, but feel free to add one yourself!
+The Relearn theme let you choose between some predefined color scheme variants, but feel free to add one yourself!

 ### Standard variant